Towards Stochastic Inflation in Higher-Curvature Gravity: Introduction

 Our paper is organized as follows.
 We first discuss quadratic curvature corrections in Sec. \ref{Sec_quadratic_corrections}, where we write down our starting Lagrangian and equations of motion.
 In Sec. \ref{Sec_GB_inflation} we introduce and review GB-coupled inflation.
 Although in the literature, scalar modes of GB-coupled theories are usually discussed in uniform-field gauge, a more convenient choice for stochastic inflation is spatially flat gauge.
 Thus, in the end of Sec. \ref{Sec_GB_inflation} we re-derive the scalar mode equation by using spatially flat gauge, and show that it matches the result from uniform-field gauge.
 Our main results are presented in Sec. \ref{Sec_stochastic}, where we verify the validity of separate universe approach in GB-coupled inflation, and derive stochastic equations of motion in this case.
-In Sec. \ref{Sec_FPT} we use first-passage time method to find analytical expressions for scalar power spectrum in SR and USR limits.
+In Sec. \ref{Sec_FPT} we use first-passage time method to find analytical expressions for scalar power spectrum in SR and USR limits as well as PBH mass fractions in stochastic-noise-dominated USR regimes.
 In Sec. \ref{Sec_spectator} we discuss the case of a GB-coupled spectator field in de Sitter background, and its stochastic evolution.
 This is followed by a discussion section.